reymon359/how-to-live/docs/Keep in touch with people that matter to you/index.md

 # Keep in touch with people that matter to you

 As humans, we tend and need to socialize.
-We want and need to communicate with other people.
+We feel the urge to communicate with other people.

-Of all the people we interact with, some of them are more united to us.
-The ones we have a closer relationship with and feel are more important to us.
+Of all the people we interact with, some of them are more connected to us.
+The ones we have a closer relationship with are the most important.

 Don't forget to keep in touch with them.
-Even if you can not see each other, at least keep the contact in the distance.
+Keep the contact in the distance, even if you can not see each other.

-Set a reminder to contact them from time to time if needed.
+Set a reminder to contact them from time to time if you need to.

 ## Quotes